Serbian SuperLiga: Serbian Superliga (2006–)

-A total of 28 clubs participated between 2006 and 2013 in the Serbian Superliga.
-After 14 seasons, Partizan has won 8 championship titles and Red Star has won 6 championship title.
-Also, Partizan is a record holder of winning 6 consecutive champion titles.
+A total of 39 clubs participated between 2006 and 2023 in the Serbian Superliga.
+After 18 seasons, Red Star has won 10 championship titles and Partizan has won 8 championship title.
+Also, Red Star is record holder by winning 7 consecutive champion titles.

 Serbian all-time champions (1923–present)

-All-time table 2006–2023
+All-time table 2006–2025

 The following is a list of clubs who have played in the Serbian SuperLiga at any time since its formation in 2006 to the current season.
-Teams playing in the 2022–23 Serbian SuperLiga are indicated in bold.
-A total of 37 teams have played in the Serbian SuperLiga.
-The table is accurate as of the end of the 2021–22 season.
+Teams playing in the 2025–26 Serbian SuperLiga are indicated in bold.
+A total of 41 teams have played in the Serbian SuperLiga.
+The table is accurate as of the start of the 2025–26 season.

-League or status at 2022–23:
+League or status at 2024–25:

 Current clubs

 Map

-The following 16 clubs compete in the Linglong Tire SuperLiga during the 2022–23 season.
+The following 16 clubs compete in the Mozzart Bet SuperLiga during the 2025–26 season.

 Stadiums

-Serbian top level football has been played in 27 stadiums since its formation in 2006.
-The top-three stadiums by clubs who are competing currently (2021-2022) in the Serbian top flight by seating capacity are Belgrade-based Red Star Stadium, Partizan Stadium and FK Radnicki Nis Cair Stadium.
+Serbian top-level football has been played in 27 stadiums since its formation in 2006.
+The top-three stadiums by clubs who are competing currently in the Serbian top flight by seating capacity are Belgrade-based Rajko Mitić Stadium, Partizan Stadium and FK Radnicki Niš Čair Stadium.

 Below are the ten largest stadiums in Serbia of clubs who are competing or have competed in the Serbian top division of football.
-Currently in the below list only seven of these clubs are competing in the Serbian top flight, them been as follows : Red Star, Partizan, Vojvodina, Radnički Niš, Radnički Kragujevac, Napredak Kruševac and Spartak Subotica.
+Currently in the below list seven of these clubs are competing in the Serbian top flight, them been as follows : Red Star, Partizan, OFK, Vojvodina, Radnički Niš, Radnički 1923 and Spartak Subotica.

-Players

-Top scorers

-Bold denotes players still playing in the Serbian SuperLiga.

-Italics denote players active outside the Serbian SuperLiga.

-Most appearances

-Bold denotes players still playing in the Serbian SuperLiga.

-Italics denote players active outside the Serbian SuperLiga.